artem712/global-industry/README.md

 quantity of each product and as soon as the products are sold system will automatically update the database.

-This project’s main idea is to develop a system software for industries through which they can manage operations based on the orders they get for manufacturing their products.
-In every industry there is always waste of time and human resources because of irregular management system.
-Using this application, it would be easy for organizing it.

-The Administrator or the Company technician will manage application where he/she will daily update products list and employee list.
-He/ She will

-update information of every available product in to database along with the quantity of each product and as soon as the products are sold system will automatically update the database.

 # Requirements :

-download Postgresql and pgAdmin
+- download Postgresql and pgAdmin

-pip install virtualenv

-py -m venv env

-env\Scripts\activate

-pip install Django
+- pip install Django

-pip install django-mathfilters
+- pip install django-mathfilters

-pip install psycopg2
+- pip install psycopg2

-pip install django-tenants
+- pip install django-tenants

-optional:
-pip install gunicorn whitenoise dj-database-url psycopg2
+- pip install gunicorn whitenoise dj-database-url psycopg2

 # How to run